 As a guest, you can only see what you have been assigned to, for example a specific folder, a template, an active checklist, a task or tasks.

-You are most likely going to be working on filling out information inside tasks on checklists, so here’s what that might look like.
+You are most likely going to be working on filling out information inside tasks on checklists, here’s what that might look like below.

 What you can see on your home dashboard or in your Inbox, is determined by what you have been given permission to see.
 Someone in the organization will assign you and set permissions based on what they would like you to work on.